Minor in WGS

 - WS 491, 492 Directed Study: Women’s and Gender Studies

-- Three additional WS or approved courses from other disciplines, two of which must be at the 300 level or higher.
+- Three additional 200-level or above WS or approved courses from other disciplines, one of which must be at the 300 level or higher.

 Declaration of the Minor